Bali travel guide, a 3-week itinerary

 This 3-week Bali travel guide includes all kinds of sceneries like paradise-looking beaches, incredible cliff drops, waterfalls, and the northern mountain views.

 Bali is relatively small, distances are short but it can take some time to just drive a distance of 15 km.
-You can either get around by driver or by renting a motorbike.
+You can either get around by driver in Bali or by renting a motorbike.

 Some of the days below contain links to much more information about that specific location.